gurul/gurul/README.md

 ---

-*From Tenali, India → Seattle, WA.
-Preserving human context at scale.*
+*From Tenali, India → Seattle, WA.*